PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning

 \subsubsection{Adapter Side-Tuning Network}

 Aiming to improve computing efficiency, PAE MobiLLM follows the device-server collaboration framework to offload the computing-intensive workload to the server.
 As shown in Fig. ~\ref{fig:overview}, PAE MobiLLM lets the mobile device only retain the frozen pre-trained model for forward inference and offloads the training and updating of the side-network to the server.
-In the side-tuning network, the trainable modules refine transformer-layer outputs from the backbone network, and enhance the representation quality for LLM FT.
 In PAE MobiLLM, for a pre-trained model with \( L \) transformer layers, we construct \( L \) adapter modules, where the $i$-th adapter module corresponds to the $i$-th transformer layer.
 The input and output dimensions of each adapter module match the hidden size of the transformer layers, ensuring seamless optimization of the backbone's representations.
-The fine-tuning operations of the \( i \)-th layer is outlined in Fig. ~\ref{fig:Fwcalculation}(a).
+The fine-tuning operations of the \( i \)-th layer is outlined in Fig. ~\ref{fig:Fwcalculation}.

 During the forward propagation process, let the \( i \)-th layer of the backbone network be denoted by \( b_i \), and its hidden state output be represented by \( h_{b_i} \).
 Similarly, the \( i \)-th layer of the side network adapter is denoted by \( S_i \), and its output is represented by \( h_{S_i} \).
 The input \( S_{i\_in} \) to the \( S_i \) is formulated as